-The University of Rhode Island will be brimming with activity this summer as it hosts dozens of summer camps on a wide variety of themes for all ages from late June through August.
+The University of Rhode Island hosts dozens of summer camps on a wide variety of themes for all ages.
 Read more about the programs and find contact information for each one on their linked pages.

 at the URI Transportation Center at 401-874-7075 to apply.